fastcode3d/JustinYuu.github.io/_posts/2018-3-24-Programming Assignment of Discrete Mathematics Chapter 1.md

 ### Reflection

 This algorithm will call the count() function for each letter, which costs a lot.
-Besides, the circulation uses lots of *if* ,which literally ugly to read.
+Besides, the circulation uses lots of *if* ,which is literally ugly to read.

 ---
 If you find any fault in this blog , any method connecting with me is available and welcomed.